hunjuly/hunjuly.github.io/_posts/2024-03-09-understanding_object-oriented_programming.md

 title:  "Understanding Object-Oriented Programming"
 ---

-> Object-oriented programming is a programming paradigm that groups data and functions into a single 'object' to increase cohesion and reduce dependencies.
+> Object-oriented programming is a programming paradigm that groups data and functions into a single 'object' to increase cohesion and reduce dependency.

-The most important thing when learning OOP is a shift in thinking.
+When learning OOP, the most important thing is a shift in thinking.
 Martin Fowler says the best way to achieve this shift in thinking is to work for some time in an environment where OOP is well-structured.
 However, it is not easy to find such an environment because there are not many developers who properly understand OOP.

-In this article, we will look at what the essence of OOP is by improving code from procedural to object-oriented methods, and try to help, even a little, in achieving that shift in thinking.
+In this article, we will try to understand the essence of OOP by improving code from procedural to object-oriented style, and hopefully help a little in achieving this shift in thinking.

-## Introduction to Procedural Code
+## 1. Introduction to Procedural Code

 First, let's write a function that reads a document from a buffer and outputs it character by character.